Rights Of Individual Moral Agents Defined & Explained

 Because they require:

-someone else’s labor
+Someone else’s labor

-someone else’s property
+Someone else’s property

-someone else’s time
+Someone else’s time

 Any “right” that necessitates violating another person’s actual rights is not a right but a claim of enslavement.